anderssandstrom/e3-ecmc_plugin_scope/README.md

 * "Distributed clocks" is "yes" and 32 or 64 bit

 If status of the above commands are not according to the examples then the etherlab master probbaly needs to be upgraded/reinstalled.
 Use the etherlab master repo: https://github.com/icshwi/etherlabmaster/ (or for ESS install via cs-entry.)

-#### DC drift at startup

-The dc clocks in the slaves start to syncronize to the reference clocks as soon as the ioc enter runtime.
-This procedure can take normally a few seconds but can also take minutes depending on how many slaves in the network.
-During this startup syncronization phase the dc clock of the trigger and the analog input slaves may be out of sync resulting in acquisition of wrong data.